 - Start your free trial;

 And of course, you can also try to spice it up and put it in a more creative way.
-For example, this CTA from Google’s ad copy on LinkedIn:
+For example, let’s take a look at this CTA from Google’s ad copy on LinkedIn:

 Including a number in your LinkedIn ad copy is another way of drawing the attention of your users.
 As Moz confirms in a study made by Conductor, the general headline preference for blog post readers was a headline that included a number: